wendyverdonk93/docs/content/payment-methods/wallet/paypal/activation.md

 To configure your PayPal account, follow these steps:

-1. Log in to [Paypal.com](https://www.paypal.com) with your business account.
+1. Sign in to [Paypal.com](https://www.paypal.com) with your business account.
 2. Click the gear icon in the top right corner, and then click **Account settings**.
 3. Click **Account access**.
 4. Under **API access**, click **Update**.